TolikPylypchuk/Cineaste/README.md

 ## Building from Source

 If you want to build your own version of this app, you simply need [.NET 5](https://dotnet.microsoft.com/download).
-That's it, there are no special prerequisites.
+You can look at the `global.json` file to see the exact version of .NET that this app needs.
+That's it, there are no other prerequisites.

-Run the `Publish-App` script to create a zipped app which you can then extract to anywhere.
+To build the app for Windows run the `Publish-App` script to create a zipped app which you can then extract to anywhere.
+There are not scripts available for other platforms, but you can look at how `Publish-App` works and do something similar.

 ## Icons